Towards Manufacturing-Friendly Shapes in Discrete Topology Optimization: Properties and Applications

 \subsection{Multiple Parameters Used}

-This section examines the effect of multiple shape parameters used simultaneously in optimization.
-The multi-criterial optimization problem reads
+This section examines the effect of multiple regularity parameters used simultaneously.
+The multi-criteria optimization problem reads

-where the criteria consider normalized Q-factor $Q/Q_\T{lb}$, the homogeneity of the material~$r_\T{hom}$ and occurrence of infinitesimal slots~$r_\T{slot}$, and is solved with the algorithm proposed in~\cite{kadlec2024multiobjectivememeticalgorithmadaptive}.
+where the criteria consider normalized Q-factor $Q/Q_\T{lb}$, the homogeneity of the material~$r_\T{hom}$ and the occurrence of infinitesimal slots~$r_\T{slot}$.

 Figure~\ref{pic:HomogeneitySlotTradeOff} shows the Pareto-frontier between all three parameters.
 The curves are parametrized by the homogeneity threshold.
-It can be seen that the infinitesimal slots can be removed from the design although at the cost of a slight increase of the Q-factor.
+It can be seen that the infinitesimal slots can be removed from the design, albeit at the cost of a slight increase in the Q-factor.
 Homogeneity has a more pronounced effect on the Q-factor and should be minimized with care.
 It is also worth mentioning that there is a correlation between homogeneity and the presence of slots.
 The low number of~$r_\T{hom}$ means the slots are suppressed in the resulting structure.
 This is, however, not true in general as homogeneity increases, see the blue curve for~$r_\T{hom} < 0.45$ in Fig.~\ref{pic:HomogeneitySlotTradeOff}.

 The solutions obtained with two homogeneity thresholds are shown in Fig.~\ref{pic:TopoOptMultiWeight} and their respective performance is compared.
 Both designs have a similar overall shape and do not contain infinitesimal slots.
-Nevertheless, as the design in Fig.~\ref{pic:TopoOptMultiWeight}(b) varies less in the material distribution (lover $r_\T{hom}$ value), it performs inferior in terms of physical quantity $Q/Q_\T{lb}$ as compared to the design in Fig.~\ref{pic:TopoOptMultiWeight}(a).
-The final design selection is the choice of the designer.
+Nevertheless, as the design in Fig.~\ref{pic:TopoOptMultiWeight}(b) varies less in material distribution (lover $r_\T{hom}$ value), it performs worse in terms of physical quantity $Q/Q_\T{lb}$ as compared to the design in Fig.~\ref{pic:TopoOptMultiWeight}(a).
+The final design selection is up to the designer.